 - Gun Crime Reduction – providing overtime funding to the Prince George’s County Police Department to reduce firearm-related crimes

 These efforts have reduced crime in the county; however, they mean vigorous prosecution for those charged with crimes.
-Criminal cases are heard at one of two Prince George’s County District Court locations:
+Most misdemeanor criminal cases are heard at one of two Prince George’s County District Court locations:

 - 4990 Rhode Island Avenue, Hyattsville

 - 14735 Main Street, Upper Marlboro

 Skilled criminal defense lawyers are necessary to protect defendants from improper arrests, inflated charges, and maximum sentencing.

 Hyattsville, Maryland is home to one of two locations of the Prince George’s County District Court.
 The Hyattsville district courthouse presides over misdemeanor and felony criminal cases not served by the courthouse in Upper Marlboro, the county seat of Prince George’s County.
 Hyattsville is a Capital Beltway community featuring the Hyattsville Historic District and the Gateway Arts District.